Wolf attack: Europe

 Chart showing the hypothetical stages leading up to wolf attacks on humans in 15th- to 19th-century Italy.
 While these factors are now largely absent in modern-day Europe, they are still present in rural India, where many attacks took place during the late 20th century.

 In France, historical records compiled by rural historian Jean-Marc Moriceau indicate that during the period 1362–1918, nearly 10,000 people were killed by wolves, of whom 6,500 were killed by non-rabid wolves.
 However, the zoologist Karl-Hans Taake found evidence to believe that many of the alleged French wolf attacks occurring during the reigns of Louis XIV and Louis XV were actually carried out by big carnivores of other species which had escaped from captivity and that the population at the time couldn't tell the difference (Beast of Gévaudan).
 Numerous attacks occurred in Germany during the 17th century after the Thirty Years' War, though the majority probably involved rabid wolves.
 Although Italy has no records of wolf attacks after WWII and the eradication of rabies in the 1960s, historians examining church and administrative records from northern Italy's central Po Valley region (which includes a part of modern-day Switzerland) found 440 cases of wolves attacking people between the 15th and 19th centuries.
 The 19th-century records show that between 1801 and 1825, there were 112 attacks, 77 of which resulted in death.
 Of these cases, only five were attributed to rabid animals.
 In Latvia, records of rabid wolf attacks go back two centuries.
 At least 72 people were bitten between 1992 and 2000.
 Similarly, in Lithuania, attacks by rabid wolves have continued to the present day, with 22 people having been bitten between 1989 and 2001.
-Around 82 people were bitten by rabid wolves in Estonia during the 18th to 19th centuries, with a further 136 people being killed in the same period by non-rabid wolves, though it is likely that the animals involved in the latter cases were a combination of wolf-dog hybrids and escaped captive wolves especially when you consider the high level of hybridization of the Eurasian wolf population.
+Around 82 people were bitten by rabid wolves in Estonia during the 18th to 19th centuries, with a further 136 people being killed in the same period by non-rabid wolves, though it is likely that the animals involved in the latter cases were a combination of wolf-dog hybrids and escaped captive wolves especially when we consider the high level of hybridization of the Eurasian wolf population.